altgans/altgans.github.io/src/posts/neovim-setup.md

 After some digging,
 I found [the culprint](https://github.com/MeanderingProgrammer/render-markdown.nvim?tab=readme-ov-file#block-quotes).

+## Markdown Sticky Headings

+Using `nvim-treesitter-context`,
+the current context sticks to the top.
+This is mostly relevant for deeply nested code functions, but in markdown buffers this translates to keeping the heading sticky, if it were to move off-screen.
+(For example when writing a very long section.)

 ## Markdown Image Preview
 ## Markdown Paste Image
 ## Markdown Add Matching _* in Markdown buffers